jfdev001/jfdev001/README.md

 # Jared Frazier

-Software engineer with 2 years of experience in high performance computing (HPC) environments, working on large-scale simulation software such as the ICON climate/weather model.
-Experienced in performance optimization, automation, and DevOps.

 ## Free and Open-Source Software (FOSS) Contributions

 ### FTorch | 10+ merged pull-requests to one of the most popular production-grade Fortran/PyTorch interoperability libraries